thewca/wca-regulations/wca-regulations.md

     - E2e) The competitor's solution must not be directly derived from any part of the scramble sequence.
 Penalty: disqualification of the attempt (DNF), at the discretion of the WCA Delegate.
         - E2e1) The WCA Delegate may ask the competitor to explain the purpose of each move in their solution, irrespective of the scramble sequence.
 If the competitor cannot give a valid explanation, the attempt is disqualified (DNF).
 - E3) The competitor may use the following objects during the attempt.
 Penalty for using unauthorized objects: disqualification of the attempt (DNF).
-    - E3a) Paper (supplied by the judge) and pens/pencils or similar (supplied by the judge, or optionally self-supplied).
+    - E3a) Paper (supplied by the judge), the solution sheet (supplied by the judge), a picture of the scramble for that attempt (which may be included on the paper or solution sheet), and pens/pencils or similar (supplied by the judge, or optionally self-supplied).
     - E3b) 3x3x3 Cubes (at most 3, self-supplied), as described in [Article 3](regulations:article:3).
     - E3c) Stickers (self-supplied).
     - E3d) Stopwatch or watch (self-supplied) for keeping track of the elapsed time, if it is approved by the WCA Delegate.